 Personal Safety Tips

-Be alert.
-If you are being followed, head quickly (run if necessary) to a lighted area, building, or group of people.
-If you are on campus, go to the nearest emergency telephone and call Security (ext.
-2355), or use your cell phone to call 608-363-2355.
-A campus map, which shows the locations of the emergency telephones is available here (make Link).
+- Be alert.
+If you are being followed, head quickly (run if necessary) to a well lit area, building, or group of people.
+If you are on campus, go to the nearest emergency telephone and press the [Emergency Button] which calls Security, or use your cell phone to call 608-363-2355.
+A campus map, which shows the locations of the emergency telephones is available here.
 If you are off campus, use your cell phone to dial 911.